GEDNAP – Stain Commission

 The Stain Commission was founded by the German Society for Legal Medicine in the 1980s with the purpose of organising laboratory proficiency testing for stain analysis (Rand et al. 2002, 2004).
 Later, Prof. Bernd Brinkmann (University of Münster) invented GEDNAP (German DNA Profiling) as term for the DNA Proficiency Test.

-Initially designed for German-speaking (and a few Dutch and Scandinavian) laboratories, widespread participation by other nations has made the GEDNAP proficiency tests the largest stain-DNA profiling quality control exercise in Europe and possibly internationally.
+Initially designed for German-speaking (and a few Dutch and Scandinavian) laboratories, widespread participation by other nations has made the GEDNAP proficiency tests one of the largest stain-DNA profiling quality control exercises in Europe and possibly internationally.

 2. Who can apply?